 A memorial service in celebration of Marjie's life will be held at an undecided time in Litchfield Park, Arizona.
 The family requests that remembrances be made as flowers at the service, or, as donations to the Church at Litchfield Park, 300 N Old Litchfield Park Rd, Litchfield Park, AZ 85340.
 Please join Marjie's family in sharing memories, pictures, and video on her tribute wall at www.caminodelsol.com

-To send flowers to Marjie's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Marjie Ann Klebe, please visit our floral store.